 It accepts the following methods: GET

 This API returns the list of all the agents currently registered (active) on the marketplace.
+Specifying the "agent_type" will return a list of the agents belonging to the selected category.

 5.3.1.1.6 Perform matching on agents